 For more information on slugs: Contact your county Extension agent.

-For more information on root rots: Contact your county Extension agent.
+For more information on lichens: Contact your county Extension agent.